featuretoggles/feature-toggles/README.md

 > **Why commented pattern?**
 >
 > 1. Traditional `if-else` will be difficult to identify between feature toggle and normal condition.
-> 2. `if-else` implementation works well with run-time feature toggle, but we want something which removes unfinished code build time.
+> 2. `if-else` implementation works well with a run-time feature toggle, but we want something which removes unfinished code build time.
 > 3. Another important thought, we want a way which worker for (`Valine Javascript and React/Vue/Angular Components and Function arguments`) verity of places similar way.
 > 4. Also cleaning the traditional `if-else` is not easy, so we want something easy removable from code.